 See more of Frann's illustrations with a walk through the seasons with Belton's I am the Seed exhibition.
 Meet her in person and discover more about her inspiration and creativity.

 John Kirk is a talented storyteller who captures the imagination and attention of groups of young children with passion and enthusiasm.
-Gauranteed to enthral and amuse, with an hilarious collection of silly actions, sound effects and voices, John will be performing Roald Dahl's The Twits.
+Gauranteed to enthral and amuse, with an hilarious collection of silly actions, sound effects and voices, John will be performing Dennis and the Chamber of Mischief and Roald Dahl's The Twits.

 Be inspired by Belton's autumnal colours and wildlife to create your own poem or illustration.
 Visit the craft tent for hands-on activities influenced by Marian Alford's illuminated manuscript and Belton's book collection.

 Belton's book conservation team will be in action during the day, sharing information about their work and the skills and equipment they use.
 The collection contains over 30,000 books and is one of the largest in the care of the National Trust.
 It includes a number of first edition children's books.

 Working in partnership with Lincolnshire Children’s Book Group